Sir-K29/HexRecon/README.md

 Built with PyQt5, the GUI provides:

 - A **scan tab** for selecting plugins and entering targets.
-- A **dashboard** to monitor scan progress, CPU, and memory usage in real time.
 - A **plugins tab** for managing and editing plugin settings.

 ### Asynchronous Scanning